Vikneshvar/NLP/README.md

 # NLP
 NLP for Political polarization

+Python Django Web Application framework is used.

+Set up the MySQL database

-Follow the order below to execute each python files in scripts folder:
+Follow the order sequence below to execute each python files in scripts folder:

 1. insert_articles_s1.py
 2. clean_articles_nltk_combined_s2.py